How Long Does It Take to Close on a House with Cash?

 While an all-cash closing is generally faster and more streamlined than a conventional closing, there are still many legal and financial documents to sign and file.
 Some closing costs will also need to be paid.

-- Title deed: This document transfers ownership from seller to buyer.
-Once you sign it, it must be recorded at the local county courthouse.
+Deed: This is the document that actually transfers ownership from the seller to you.
+Once signed, it must be recorded at the county recorder's office.
+Until it's recorded, the transfer isn't official.

 Buy your dream home with a great buyer’s agent